sheepgrass/cpp_project_framework/README.md

 #### C++ Class File Names (file containing a single class declaration and/or definition)

 Class file names must have the same name as the single class name it contains which should start with a capital letter and have a capital letter for each new word, with no underscores, i.e. camel case => CamelCase

+### C++ Code Formatting Styles

+#### C++ Indentation

+Use 4 spaces at a time for indentation.
+Do not use tabs in code.
+You should set your editor to emit spaces when you hit the tab key.